9 Best Things to Do in Mindo, Ecuador (+ Complete Travel Guide)

 3. Stay in an Eco Lodge

-If there’s one place to splurge on a stay in Ecuador, it’s in Mindo (ok, and Cotopaxi).
+If there’s one place to splurge on a stay in Ecuador, it’s in Mindo.

-Booking a few nights in an eco-lodge is one of the best things to do in Mindo.
-It’s such a cool experience that makes you feel like you’re right in the heart of the cloud forest (because you pretty much are).
+Booking a few nights in an eco-lodge is an experience in itself.
+It makes you feel like you’re living right in the heart of the cloud forest (because you are).

-Most eco-lodges here are sustainably run, serve fresh, local food, and have outdoor decks, where you can watch hummingbirds while sipping coffee.
+Most lodges here are sustainably run, serve incredible farm-to-table food, and have outdoor decks where you can watch hummingbirds buzz by while you sip your morning coffee.

 Here are some of my favorite eco lodges worth booking in Mindo: